 I compared the results of various posts I wrote with both tools, and found that the ones with RankIQ performed better.

 Rank Tracking - for fun only

 A section in which you can choose specific keywords and see how your site's rankings for those words change over time.
-I enjoy this and do update it almost daily but I find it to be more of an entertaining function than a helpful function because:

 - the presentation of the information here sucks.
 No lie.